- Via Christa

 an early leader of the British Idealists.

-Elected a Fellow of Balliol College, Uiversity of Oxford, 1860, Whyte's Professor of Moral Philosophy, 1878, he died at the young age of 45.
+Elected a Fellow of Balliol College, University of Oxford, 1860, Whyte’s Professor of Moral Philosophy, 1878, he died young at the age of 45.

 Reference